 JJ (Dave Bautista) may be ex-Forces with military commendations as long as his bicep circumference, but as a spy he’s on the ropes with his boss (Ken Jeong).

-After one screw up too many, involving – gulp – enough missing plutonium to blow up half a city (or was it half blow up a whole city?) he’s now newly demoted from international field operative to its Chicago apartment block equivalent, down to his last chance as he’s sent on grunt-work surveillance with admiring would-be partner Bobbi (Kristin Schaal).
+After one screw up too many, involving – gulp – enough missing plutonium to blow up half a city (or was it half blow up a whole city?) he’s now newly demoted from international field operative to its Chicago apartment block equivalent, down to his last chance as he’s sent on grunt-work surveillance with admiring would-be partner Bobbi (Kristen Schaal).

-Holed up in a grubby flat, watching a bank of screens all day, he and Bobbi spy on single mum Kate (Parisa Fitz-Henley) and her young daughter Sophie (Chloe Coleman), in case Kate’s French gangster brother-in-law should make contact.
+Holed up in a grubby flat, watching a bank of screens all day, he and Bobbi spy on single mum Kate (Parisa Fitz-Henley) and her young daughter Sophie (Chloe Coleman), in case Kate’s French gangster brother-in-law Victor should make contact.